-Robyn: Because it’s all I’ve ever done, and I really think that’s actually one of my challenges is to not have to have life be so high-octane and be happy there.
+Robyn: Because it’s all I’ve ever done, and I really think that’s actually one of my challenges, to not have to have life be so high-octane, and be happy there.

 So that is what really drives me.
-It drives me to really be a better person, a more happy person, a more peaceful person, a more loving person really, which by the way, it’s actually the same words to me.
+It drives me to really be a better person, a more happy person, a more peaceful person.
+A more loving person really, which, by the way, it’s actually the same words to me.
 Happiness, love and peacefulness, it’s actually, for me, like synonyms.
-It’s the same word, and I can even like expand on that why I see that way.
+It’s the same word, and I can even expand on that, why I see that way.
 But again, it doesn’t matter the words.
-It’s more important like what you feel is an area that you want to grow in, and I’m not just talking to you.
-I’m just talking in general to whoever listen to this podcast.
+It’s more important what you feel is an area that you want to grow in, and I’m not just talking to you.
+I’m talking in general to whoever listen to this podcast.

 Robyn: I love that.
 Very wise words.
 So what would you tell somebody who’s starting out on a journey like yours, setting a bunch of big goals?
-That would seem very daunting if you had set all hundred of those goals in the very beginning on day one and torn off after then, what would you tell somebody?
+That would seem very daunting, if you had set all hundred of those goals in the very beginning on day one and torn off after them.
+What would you tell somebody?

 Tal: Actually, the book is a good place to start really.
 If you google “The Art of Fully Living,” that’s the name of the book.
 It’s sold on Amazon.
-And yeah, I think it’s a good start, and I mean, you can go to fullylived.com.
+I think it’s a good start, and you can go to fullylived.com.
 That’s where my blog is.
 But I really recommend reading the book.
-It’s a lot of the insights that I had for my journey including my failures.
+It’s a lot of the insights that I had on my journey, including my failures.
 It’s also a cool travel story.
 It’s really written well, a bestseller for a long time, and I’m pretty proud of it.
 So, yeah, go check it out.